Introduction

 Thematic Set-up

-• Writing his way out: Just as it is Hamilton's literary description of the hurricane that secured his exit from his island, Hamilton will repeatedly use the power of the pen to achieve his goals.
+Like the Greek tragic prologues--and, to be clear, like many other Broadway musicals--Alexander Hamilton introduces the themes that will continue to resonate through the show.
+Some of the key themes to which I expect to return include:- Writing his way out: Just as it is Hamilton's literary description of the hurricane that secured his exit from his island, Hamilton will repeatedly use the power of the pen to achieve his goals.
 The prodigious volume of his work is clearly both a subject of fascination and an inspiration for Miranda.
 The founding fathers were a prolific bunch and Hamilton stands out amongst them for the quantity and quality of his writing.
 But more importantly, perhaps, that writing becomes the source material for the play itself, and thus the character of Hamilton is shown trying to write his own legacy.

-• Kleos: Over and over, Hamilton is driven by his future place in the history books.
+- Kleos: Over and over, Hamilton is driven by his future place in the history books.
 His conversations with Aaron Burr and, even more, George Washington are dominated by the theme.
 This obsession with how one will be remembered is a remarkably profound echo of the concerns of Homeric Heroes like Achilles, who chooses an early death at Troy with the understanding that it will grant him kleos, glory.
-In the opening number, the chorus sets up the show to in some ways (re-)define Hamilton's legacy, by posing the questions:
+In the opening number, the chorus sets up the show to in some ways (re-)define Hamilton's legacy, by posing the questions: "Oh, Alexander Hamilton (Alexander Hamilton)

 When America sings for you